Wagering Calamity: Positive Utility

 Option 2: A guaranteed outcome of creating nine billion maximally happy people.

 According to the principles of classic utilitarianism, the expected utility from Option 1 (0.01 x 9 trillion = 90 billion) exceeds that of Option 2.
-Yet, a glaring 99% chance of a disastrous outcome shadows this immense potential for happiness.1
+Yet, it gives us a glaring 99% chance of a disastrous outcome.1

 Negative Utility

-The Wagering Calamity Objection becomes even more intriguing when we frame it in terms of negative utility:
+The Wagering Calamity Objection becomes even more alarming when we frame it in terms of negative utility.
+Say you face the following decision:

 Option 1: A 99% chance that everyone on earth gets tortured for all of time (-100 utils per person) and a 1% chance that a septillion happy people get created (+100 utils pp) for all of time